Training

 - how could you use this model to generate new text in the style of your input/training data?

-- what can you tell about the input text by looking at what’s in each bucket?
+- what can you tell about the input text by looking at which (previous, next) pairs show up most often in the spread?

-- what would happen if you trained on more text—how would the buckets change?
+- what would happen if you trained on more text---how would the spread change?

-- how could you use these buckets to generate new text in the style of your training data?
+- how could you use these cutouts to generate new text in the style of your training data?

 This counting process is exactly what happens during the “training” phase of language models: